 Sephiroth was already to the door when he turned illumined in light. “’Gentle touch’ is all you’ll know, Aeris.
 I promise I’ll be right back.”

-And then he swept out…out of her room, but that made even less sense.
+And then he swept out…out -of her room, but that made even less sense.
 She was a slave, and slaves could own nothing.
 Her very flesh was his.
 But he said it’s mine.
 I don’t understand.
 How could anything belong to me?

-With the lights up her eyes grew huge at the size of her given room.
+With the lights up her eyes grew huge at the size of her given bedchamber.
 It was bigger than most of the hovels below with a ceiling adorned in stars.
-It’s the same as the other, those hanging lights that seem to drip down from heaven.
+It’s the same as the other, those hanging lights that seem to drip down from above.
 Other tall lamps stood in the corners all bright save for where the drapes hung.
 That was where she’d seen that strange shimmer, and curiosity turned Aeris’s head.
 The edge of her sight caught a swift movement, and she squeaked to jerk back around.